 It’s impossible to downplay the damage that an electrical accident can cause.
 Exposure to even low voltages can cause serious injuries with lifelong consequences.
 These may range from burns and disfigurement to nerve damage, spasms, loss of function in limbs, and death if the voltage causes the heart to stop beating.

 Most electrical accidents in the workplace are caused by defective power equipment or failure to identify a risk of electrocution due to faulty insulation or exposed electric wires.
 Not providing appropriate personal protective gear to workers operating electrical equipment puts them at high risk for such accidents.

 Exposure To Hazardous Materials

 Injuries from hazardous materials are more commonly seen in manufacturing plants where various types of chemicals are used in the manufacturing processes.
 Corrosive liquids can cause serious burns, disfigurement when they come in contact with the skin.
 Inhaling toxic fumes can cause serious respiratory issues.

 Any workplace that uses any type of hazardous material is required by law to put measures in place to minimise the risks involved.
 Proper ventilation is a must and so is adequate training as well as providing workers with protective equipment.
 Employers are also required to keep a well-stocked first-aid kit readily accessible in case of any emergency.

 Being Hit By Falling Objects

 An object falling from a height can cause serious head injuries.
-The heavier the object or the height of fall, the more severe the injury is likely to be.
+The heavier the object or the height of the fall, the more severe the injury is likely to be.
 While these injuries are relatively rare in an office environment, they are unfortunately not so uncommon on construction sites, warehouses, factory floors, and even supermarkets with high shelves.
-Providing all employees and sub contractors working in these types of environments with industry-standard hard hats can protect them from head injuries from objects falling from a height.
-Providing proper storage cages and training workers in proper storage techniques can also go a long way in reducing the risk from falling objects.
+Providing all employees and subcontractors working in these types of environments with industry-standard hard hats can protect them from head injuries from objects falling from a height.
+Providing proper storage cages and training workers in proper storage techniques can also go a long way in reducing the risk of falling objects.